TahsinPavel/Million-Dollar-Post/README.md

-# Million-Dollar-Post
-A simple Django Blog website.
+# A simple Django Blog website